BIONF/HaMStR/README.md

 ## Usage
 HaMStR will run smoothly with the provided sample input file in 'HaMStR/data/infile.fa' if everything is set correctly.

 ```
-perl oneSeq.pl -seqFile=infile.fa -seqid=P83876 -refspec=HUMAN@9606@1 -minDist=genus -maxDist=kingdom -coreOrth=5 -cleanup -global
+oneSeq -seqFile=infile.fa -seqName=test -refspec=HUMAN@9606@1 -minDist=genus -maxDist=kingdom -coreOrth=5 -cleanup -global -cpu=8
 ```
+The output files with the prefix `test` will be saved at your current working directory.
 You can have an overview about the available options with the command
 ```
-perl oneSeq.pl -h
+oneSeq -h
 ```

+*If you get the error message that `oneSeq command not found`, you should restart the terminal, or replace `oneSeq` by `perl bin/oneSeq`*

-The output orthologous group for the query gene consist of these text files
+The output consist of these text files (*note: `test` is your defined -seqName parameter*)
-1) `seqname.extended.fa`: a multiple FASTA file containing ortholog sequences and the query gene
+1) `test.extended.fa`: a multiple FASTA file containing ortholog sequences and the query gene
-2) `seqname.extended.profile`: a tab-delimited file containing list of orthologous sequences and their correspoding similarity scores by comparing their feature architectures with the one of the query gene (for more info about this score, please read [this document](https://bionf.github.io/FAS))
+2) `test.extended.profile`: a tab-delimited file containing list of orthologous sequences and their correspoding similarity scores by comparing their feature architectures with the one of the query gene (for more info about this score, please read [this document](https://bionf.github.io/FAS))
-3) `seqname.phyloprofile`: an input file for visualisation the phylogenetic profile of the query gene using [PhyloProfile tool](https://github.com/BIONF/phyloprofile)
+3) `test.phyloprofile`: an input file for visualisation the phylogenetic profile of the query gene using [PhyloProfile tool](https://github.com/BIONF/phyloprofile)
-4) `seqname_1.domains` (and optional, `seqname_0.domains`): a protein domain annotation file for all the sequences present in the orthologous group.
+4) `test_1.domains` (and optional, `test_0.domains`): a protein domain annotation file for all the sequences present in the orthologous group.
 The `_0` or `_1` suffix indicates the direction of the feature architecture comparison, in which `_1` (forward) means that the query gene is used as *seed* and it orthologs as *target* for the comparison, while `_0` (backward) is vice versa.

 ## HaMStR and the utilisation of FAS
 HaMStR integrates the prediction of orthologs and the calculation of the Feature Architecture Similarty (FAS) scores.
 FAS scores are computed pairwise between the query gene and it's predicted orthologous genes using [FAS tool](https://github.com/BIONF/FAS), which will be automatically installed during the setup of HaMStR.